Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Abstract

 \section{Abstract}

 G-computation is a powerful method for estimating unconditional treatment effects with covariate adjustment in randomized clinical trials.
 It typically relies on fitting canonical generalized linear models.
-However, this could be problematic for small sample sizes or in the presence of rare events.
-Common issues include underestimation of the variance and the potential nonexistence of maximum likelihood estimators.
-Bias reduction methods are commonly employed to address these issues, including Firth correction which guarantees the existence of corresponding estimates.
+However, this could be problematic when the sample size or event number is small relative to the number of covariates.
+Common issues include the underestimation of the variance and the potential nonexistence of maximum likelihood estimators.
+Bias reduction methods are commonly employed to address these issues, including Firth correction, which guarantees the existence of corresponding estimates.
 Yet, their application within g-computation remains underexplored.
 In this article, we analyze the asymptotic bias of g-computation estimators and propose a novel bias-reduction method that improves both estimation and inference.
-Our approach performs a debiasing surgery via generalized Oaxaca-Blinder estimators and thus the resulting estimators are guaranteed to be bounded.
+Our approach performs bias correction via generalized Oaxaca-Blinder estimators, and thus the resulting estimators are guaranteed to be bounded.
 The proposed debiased estimators use slightly modified versions of maximum likelihood or Firth correction estimators for nuisance parameters.
-Inspired by the proposed debiased estimators, we also introduce a simple small-sample bias adjustment for variance estimation, further improving finite-sample inference validity.
+We also introduce a simple small-sample bias adjustment for variance estimation to improve finite-sample inference validity.
 Through extensive simulations, we demonstrate that our proposed method offers superior finite-sample performance, effectively addressing the bias-efficiency tradeoff.
 Finally, we illustrate its practical utility by reanalyzing a completed randomized clinical trial.
+In this example, our method improves precision in a small subgroup analysis for which the standard method fails to fit the regression model.

-\textbf{Keywords}: Bias reduction, covariate adjustment, Firth correction, g-computation, generalized Oaxaca-Blinder estimator, small-sample bias adjustment
+\textbf{Keywords}: bias reduction, covariate adjustment, Firth correction, g-computation, generalized Oaxaca-Blinder estimator, small-sample bias adjustment